-- (i) Ensure that all clearances as required for operation of project are in place prior to operation, such as consent to operate (CTO) for STP from TNPCB - 165.
-PIU Safeguard Responsibilities.
+174. PIU Safeguard Responsibilities.
 Key tasks and responsibilities of the PIU assisted by CMSC for this subproject include the following:

-DPR finalization and Bidding stage:
+175. DPR finalization and Bidding stage:

 - (i) Include design related measures of the EMP in the project design and DPR - (ii) Include EMP in the bidding documents and civil works contracts, including requirement of staff (EHS supervisor) with contractor for EMP implementation - (iii) Provide necessary budget in the project as IEE for EMO Implementation - (iv) Ensure that the bid/contract documents include specific provisions requiring contractors to comply with all applicable labor laws and core labor standards including: - a.
-Labour welfare measures and provision of amenities - b. prohibition of child labor as defined in national legislation for construction and maintenance activities: - c. equal pay for equal work of equal value regardless of gender, ethnicity, or caste; - d. elimination of forced labor; - e. the requirement to disseminate information on sexually transmitted diseases, including HIV/AIDS, to employees and local communities surrounding the project sites. - (v) In the pre-bid meeting, provide insight into EMP measures, and overall compliance requirements to the bidders

-(vi) Obtain all clearance/permissions as required for implementation of subproject, , including consent to establish (CTE) from TNPCB for STP, prior to invitation of bids and/or prior to award of contract as appropriate
+Labour welfare measures and provision of amenities - b. prohibition of child labor as defined in national legislation for construction and maintenance activities; - c. equal pay for equal work of equal value regardless of gender, ethnicity, or caste; - d. elimination of forced labor; - e. the requirement to disseminate information on sexually transmitted diseases, including HIV/AIDS, to employees and local communities surrounding the project sites. - (v) In the pre-bid meeting, provide insight into EMP measures, and overall compliance requirements to the bidders; - (vi) Obtain all clearance/permissions as required for implementation of subproject, prior to invitation of bids and/or prior to award of contract as appropriate; - (vii) Obtain extension of consent to operate (CTO) from TNPCB for the STP; inform TNPCB about the proposal for reuse of the treated effluent and obtain in principle approval for the same; incorporate any conditions that TNPCB may stipulate for such transfer in the design.

-Construction stage:
+176. Construction stage: